vijaybharatigate6/ReadmeDemo/README.md

    print('app is running on default mode')
    MODE = 'local'
 ```
-In above code you have to mention a mode whoch you have to use as following
+In above code you have to mention a mode which you have to use as following
 ```shell
 1.prd
 2.staging